Kisegami/Uma-Musume-Friend-points-Farming/README.md

 ## ⚙️ Configuration

-Edit `config.json` to customize the automation:
+Edit `config.json` to customize the automation (example below matches the defaults in this repo):

 ```json
 {